aksharjoshi27/MIDP/Readme-shell.md

 	![Enter Resource Group name.](media/cloud-shell-25.png)

 24. Verify the compute and kernel show green and are ready, if not wait for them to turn green, then **click** on the "..." button at top left in the workspace as shown in the image and **click** on Restart kernel and run all cells option.
-Let the notebook run successfully and then **open** the "14 Personality Based Video Recommender.ipynb" notebook and **run** it as well.
+Let the notebook run successfully.

 	![Enter Resource Group name.](media/cloud-shell-26.png)